dmbarbour/glas/docs/GlasApps.md

 ### Channels

 Channels are a convenient model for processing of streaming data or events and coordination between abstract concurrent components.
-Channels are very transaction-friendly: Multiple writers and a single reader can evaluate in parallel and commit without conflict.
-And when there is a single reader, the value read is very stable so we can reduce need for rollback.
+Channels are transaction-friendly: Multiple writers and a single reader can evaluate in parallel and commit without conflict.

-Minimal effects API:
+Effects API:

 * **read:(chan:Chan)** - Removes head value from channel buffer.
 Response is head value.
 Fails if channel is empty.
+* **unread:(chan:Chan, data:Val)** - Response is unit.
+Adds data to head of channel buffer.
 * **write:(chan:Chan, data:Val)** - Response is unit.
 Adds data to tail of channel buffer.

 Channels are identified by arbitrary values local to an application, and are normally allocated and managed by the application.
 Channels have identity behavior: read previous writes in FIFO order.

 Channels will often be coupled as a `(send, recv)` pair, supporting bi-directional communications.
-The 'send' channel is write-only, 'recv' is read-only, and there should be some cooperative protocol for communication.
+The 'send' channel is write-only, 'recv' is read-only (enforced by types or user discipline), and there should be some cooperative protocol for communication.
 Even when communication is mostly unidirectional, the other channel can support flow control via sending or receiving 'ready' tokens.

 ### IO Channels and Variables